The Datsun redi-GO 1.0L will lock horns against the Maruti Suzuki Alto K10 and Hyundai Eon.

 Datsun’s small car has a sporty appearance and use of quirky elements personifies it.
 Given that both Kwid and redi-GO are built on the same platform, this also testifies the versatility of the platform that can be used to build different models in future.
 The face of the car is accentuated with a hexagonal grille with honeycomb pattern and chrome embellishment and pulled back headlamps that get narrow towards the end.

 The LED daytime running lights (DRLs) are yet another first in segment feature that put it apart from other models.
 The chromed bumper with integrated LED fog lights and the twin character lines run across the front and rear.
 Flanks sport pronounced wheel arches, rising beltline and skinnier tyres.
 Rear end of the hatchback features contoured tailgate, vertically stacked tail lamps and reflectors on lower bumper.

 Similar to the exterior, the cabin might receive minimal changes and a few additional features.
 It is expected to retain the same layout and styling as on the 800cc model.
 In terms of cabin space, the redi-GO is more comfortable compared to rivals, offering decent room to passengers seated in front and rear.
 As far as features are concerned, the small car is expected to get a 3-spoke steering wheel, front power widow with controls placed on the floor console, tall gear level and HVAC vents.

 In the budget segment, Datsun redi-GO will compete with Maruti Suzuki Alto K10, Renault Kwid and Hyundai Eon.
 All the above mentioned models are also available with a 1.0 litre engine, but the AMT unit is offered only on the Alto K10 and Kwid.

-The Datsun redi-GO 1000cc (1.0L) will derive its power from a 1.0-litre SCe petrol engine, borrowed from the Kwid 1.0L.
-Though, the design and features will remain unchanged.
+The Datsun redi-GO 1000cc (1.0L) derives its power from a 1.0-litre SCe petrol engine, borrowed from the Kwid 1.0L.
+Though, its design and features remain unchanged.